CWE

 Description

-The software calls a function, procedure, or routine, but the caller specifies the wrong variable or reference as one of the arguments, leading to undefined behavior and resultant weaknesses.
+The software calls a function, procedure, or routine, but the caller specifies the wrong variable or reference as one of the arguments, which may lead to undefined behavior and resultant weaknesses.

 Relationships